Distributed Event Localization via Alternating Direction Method of Multipliers: Introduction

+From the implementation point of view, existing event localization algorithms can be cast into two categories: centralized approaches and distributed approaches.
+Centralized approaches always gather (noisy) measurements (e.g., range measurements) obtained by all sensors to a processing center, which then estimates the event location using a certain centralized optimization algorithm.
+Typical centralized methods include the parallel projection method \cite{jia2011set}, convex relaxation plus semidefinite programming (SDP) or second-order cone programming method \cite{yang2009efficient,pinar2010convex,wang2011semidefinite,fu2012complex,wang2013new,ouguz2014angular,yuan2015exact}.
 However, a severe shortcoming of centralized localization algorithms is that the computation complexity at the processing center might be quite high which poses great challenges for low-cost sensor nodes with limited computational capabilities.
-In addition, the required communications to collect all measurements to a single central node may be problematic due to possible traffic bottleneck and severe constraints on communication ranges.
-Moreover, once the central node fails due to, e.g., attacks or power depletion, the whole network will slip into a state of paralysis.
-Therefore, techniques solving the event localization problem in a distributed way are crucial for wireless sensor network based event localization.
+In addition, the required communication to collect all measurements to a single central node may be problematic due to possible traffic bottleneck and severe constraints on communication ranges.
+Moreover, once the central node fails due to, e.g., attacks or power depletion, the entire network slips into a state of paralysis.
+Therefore, techniques solving the event localization problem in a distributed way are crucial for sensor network based event localization.